kuhchung/kuhchung.github.io/pages/hunters-notes/Uragaan.md

 Just like Agnaktor, his quad chin pound is considered a single attack.
 If you are guard lancing, smash right through it and attack through his animation!

-The hurtbox of the quad chin pound is actually very small.
+The hurtbox of the quad chin pound is actually very small in front.

 No evasion required to dodge his roar.